 Recent events in our country have demonstrated the critical need to repair the racial breach that divides us.
 This is also the work of the church.

-The institute will offer continuing education for Black church leaders and a graduate-level certificate program in Black church studies.
-It will provide related library resources in a digital format and will serve White congregations and their leaders through a program of racial justice education.
+The institute offers continuing education for Black church leaders, a graduate-level certificate program and an MDiv with a concentration in Black church studies.
+The Institute serves White congregations and their leaders through a program of racial justice education.

-The institute will receive $187,500 per year over a four-year period from the Baugh Foundation, which is based in Jersey Village, Texas.
+The institute receives $187,500 per year over a four-year period from the Baugh Foundation, which is based in Jersey Village, Texas.

 “We are grateful to the Baugh Foundation for this grant and for its commitment to a more racially- just world,” Cassady said.
 “This institute will give an exponential boost to BSK’s racial justice work, which is one of the seminary’s top priorities.”